The University of Sussex is responding to the situation regarding the Covid-19 coronavirus and is taking all appropriate measures.

 Like everyone, students and staff should continue to follow official guidance, which you can find here:

 We will of course communicate at the earliest opportunity if there are any significant developments to share with our community.
-This page will be updated as and when information becomes available and you can see the guidance we have been sharing with our students here.
+This page will be updated as and when information becomes available and you can see the guidance we have been sharing with our students on the Student Hub.